revaldinho/opc/docs/opc7spec.md

 The address bus and program counter are 20b wide rather than a full 32 bits.
 Whenever the program counter is loaded into another register the top 12 bits will be zeroed.

+Sign Extension

+All 20b and 16b operands are sign-extended to a full 32b word length.

+The valid range of a 16b immediate is 0x0000->0x7FFF and 0xFFFF8000->0xFFFFFFFF, with the exception of operands for the IN and OUT instructions.
+The IO address range is limited to 16 address bits anyway so any 16b constant is valid for those two instructions.

 Addressing Modes and Effective Address/Data Computation
 -------------------------------------------------------